The Piscataquog Trail, Manchester NH

 One of the southernmost trailheads for New Hampshire’s Northern Rail Trail is on Depot Street in Boscawen, just north of Concord.
 A little informational sign on the stretch of road shared by US 3 and US 4 points to the side street.

-The trail surface invites biking, which means it’s fine for walking, too.
+The unpaved well-maintained trail surface is fine for walking and biking.
 The ambitious traveler with the right kind of bike could go clear to the other end of the trail in Lebanon in one trip.
+In the winter, the NRT is a popular snowmobile trail.

 I found the Depot Street trailhead on an overcast November afternoon that was warm enough for me to walk without my jacket.
 In the hour I was there, I covered about three miles.
-Along the way: a ball field, a farm with its big mown field, a bend in the low-flowing Merrimack River.
+Along the way: colorful berries on leafless vines, a bend in the low-flowing Merrimack River, and a wide path carpeted in crunchy autumn leaves.

 For more information: Friends of the Northern Rail Trail